Jonesey13/Rusty_Dodge/README.md

 # Rusty_Dodge
 Porting the Circular Dodge Game to Rust with Glium.
 This project is primarily to help me learn how to code in Rust and OpenGL.

-To play the game in polar mode run "Cargo run --bin polar" and for tunnel mode run "Cargo run --bin tunnel".
+To play the game in polar mode: "Cargo run --bin polar" For tunnel mode: "Cargo run --bin tunnel".

 ![](https://github.com/Jonesey13/Rusty_Dodge/blob/master/rusty_dodge.png)